-No later than 1 year later, the enterprise must pay 2.0% in contribution to the Optional Pay Account.
+No later than 1 year later, the enterprise must pay 2.0% (as of March 1, 2024, 3.0 per cent) in contribution to the Free Choice Account.

-No later than 2 years later, the enterprise must pay 3.0% in contribution to the Optional Pay Account.
+No later than 2 years later, the enterprise must pay 3.0% (as of March 1, 2024, 4.5 per cent) in contribution to the Free Choice Account.

-No later than 3 years later, the enterprise must pay 4.0% in contribution to the Optional Pay Account.
+No later than 3 years later, the enterprise must pay 4.0% (as of March 1, 2024, 6.0 per cent) in contribution to the Free Choice Account.

-The escalation arrangement must be recorded between DIO I/ The Association of Danish Wood and Furniture Industries and 3F at the request of DIO I, possibly within the context of adjustment negotiations, within two months of admission.
+The escalation arrangement must be recorded between DIO I/ The Association of Danish Wood and Furniture Industries and 3F at the request of DIO I by entering a G in DIDO member data after the field called "Pensions", possibly within the context of adjustment negotiations, within two months of admission.

-Any optional pay account or similar scheme in force at the time of admission shall expire and be replaced by the Optional Pay Account of this Collective Agreement.
+Any Free Choice Account or similar scheme in force at the time of admission shall expire and be replaced by the Free Choice Account of this Collective Agreement.